nishantsah08/public_html/docs/user_manuals/02_CEO_APP_USER_GUIDE.md

 **For:** CEO

-This guide explains how to use the CEO Mobile App for on-the-go management.
+This guide explains how to use the CEO Mobile App for on-the-go management and strategic review.

+## 1. Strategic Reviews: The AI Partnership (New!)

+Once a month, the system's AI will act as your strategic advisor, presenting a data-driven proposal to optimize the marketing and lead nurturing strategy.
+This is the most important review you will conduct.

+### Reviewing Monthly AI Strategy Proposals

+*   **What it is:** On the first of each month, a new item will appear in the **"Strategic Proposals"** queue on your dashboard.
+This is the AI's proposal for the next month's lead nurturing strategy.
+*   **How to interpret it:** The proposal will include a summary of the AI's findings and a clear recommendation.
+For example: *"Based on last month's data, I recommend we stop sending follow-up messages to leads with a score below 60 when vacancy is at 0%.
+This is projected to save ₹X in WhatsApp costs with minimal impact on conversions."*
+*   **Your Role:** Your role is to use your business judgment to approve or reject the AI's proposed strategy.
+The existing strategy will continue until you approve a new one.

-## 1. The System Operations Channel (SOC)
+## 2. The System Operations Channel (SOC)

-You now have a direct line to the system's AI.
+You have a direct line to the system's AI for day-to-day operations.
 You can perform key actions by sending simple messages or images to the dedicated SOC WhatsApp number.

-### Filing Expenses with Text
-Simply tell the system what you spent money on.

-*   **You say:** "I spent 500 rupees on lunch with a new vendor"
-*   **The System asks:** "OK.
-I am about to file the following expense: `amount: 500 INR, description: Lunch with a new vendor`.
-Please confirm."
-*   **You reply:** "Confirm"

-### Filing Expenses with a Receipt (New!)
+### Filing Expenses
-No need to type.
-Just send a picture of a receipt or an invoice PDF.
+Send a text message or a photo of a receipt.

 *   **You do:** Send a photo of a receipt to the SOC.
 *   **The System asks:** "OK.
 I have extracted the following from the document: `vendor: Hotel Sagar, amount: 1250 INR, date: 2025-07-23`.
 Please confirm."